 • Never extend your body over the device when lighting it.
 If the item fails to shoot, wait 20 minutes and then submerge the device in a bucket of water for ½ hour.

-• Never attempt to re-ignite, alter, experiment or fix any “dud” firework device.
+• Never attempt to re-ignite, alter, experiment with, or fix any “dud” firework device.

 • Always store fireworks in a cool, dry location away from any heat sources.
 Store fireworks where children cannot access them.